Makan Sinthasomphone is necessary for Concord to work.

-Makan Sinthasomphone was created pretty quickly as a means to an end.
+Makan Sinthasomphone was a means to an end.
 This character was brought to the fore in order to be able to fix and engineer Robert Lennox’s return in Concord (and, at the same time, return Malcolm Reed to the correct place and time period).
 Furthermore, I needed to give Monisha Padir someone to talk to.
 She would have to bounce her ideas off someone or other.
 After all, she’s not an engineer; she’s a historian.

 As is the case with the rest of my Star Trek fan fiction, I like to try to match the actor’s ethnic origins to the character’s.
 In this instance, it’s close but I could not get it quite right.
 Makan is Lao and Ananda is Thai.